tharunganapathi/Youtube-tuts/3. An alternative way to fix the common issues/readme.md

 ## What is this for.
 - This shows how to store metadata in project settings without creating any user tabs.
+- Instead using the `comment` section in the project settings or root.